simranjit-kaur822/AmazonCss/README.md

 # AmazonCss
-This is amazon project is created with the html and css
+This is amazon project which is created with the html and css